anagha1999/stockUp/README.md

-# $tockUp
-To begin exploring $tockUp, open 'register.php' <br>
+# To begin exploring $tockUp, open 'register.php' in your browser
-WebTech project by Aishwarya, Anagha and Sharanya